numpde/idom/docs/source/guides/getting-started/running-idom.rst

 .. note::

-    For more information on how to use the client see the :ref:`Javascript API` reference.
+    For more information on how to use the client see the :ref:`JavaScript API` reference.
 Or if you need to, your can :ref:`write your own backend implementation
     <writing your own backend>`.